 ![]() |

-I Know I was Born a Miniaturist Because part 2 It seems that the older I get, the more I think about
+I Know I was Born a Miniaturist Because It seems that the older I get, the more I think about

 my childhood.
-I am one of those people who have vivid memories of childhood.
+I am one of those people who have vivid memories of from the time when I was very young.

 Most of my memories are very good, and quite a few of them reveal, that